nimccoll/ase-migration/README.md

 - Make sure you have configured custom backups on the ASE v1 / v2 web application prior to running this script
 - You will have to authenticate to Azure using Connect-AzAccount before running the script
 - The user or service principal used to authenticate must have Contributor access on the storage account and web application
+- Make sure the destination web application has been created in the ASE v3.
+The script does not create the web application.